mqttAU/learning-code/README.md

 # learning-code
-learning/refreshing knowledge/syntax and practising a range of leetcode questions and different languages.
+learning/refreshing knowledge/syntax of different langs and practising a range of leetcode questions.

  Resources: